CalestialAshley35/NEO-5/README.md

 ## Conclusion

 This emulator allows users to simulate the operation of a custom 13-bit CPU, execute assembly programs, and interact with files and perform basic arithmetic.
 It's a great way to understand low-level CPU architecture, memory management, and the inner workings of simple virtual machines.

-This markdown version uses code blocks for commands and program examples.